 Tips as Wages

 Depending on which state your restaurant is located in, wait staff must be paid a certain wage.
-Some places require the flat rate of minimum wage, while others, like Maine, have a special reduced wage for tipped employees.
+Some places require the flat rate of the minimum wage, while others, like Maine, have a special reduced wage for tipped employees.
 It isn’t uncommon for servers’ paychecks to be zero after tips are factored in.
 Employees must claim their tips (at least part of them) for tax purposes, as well.

 A bad tip doesn’t always mean the service was bad.
 It can be a reflection of the food, the ambiance or cleanliness of a restaurant.
 Therefore it is important for the entire restaurant staff to work together, to ensure that every patron leaves satisfied.
 Big tips mean happy customers.

 Some restaurants are doing away with tipping altogether.
-Danny Meyer, of Union Square Hospitality Group out of New York City has shaken up the restaurant industry by paying a flat wage to servers in lieu of tipping.
+Danny Meyer, of Union Square Hospitality Group out of New York City, has shaken up the restaurant industry by paying a flat wage to servers in lieu of tipping.
 As minimum wages are raised across the country, many predict that this is the end of tipping in the United States.